adessoAG/applicationProtocol/src/markdown/ReadMe.md

 the human resources department.
 * VoucherDiscountCalculator which calculates the discount based on a voucher the customer provides.
 This component is owned by the marketing.

 At next we need a small component which combines the different calculators.
-The idea of the framework is, that all the calculators are provided as independent components.
-The component which binds them together is a standard component which binds Spring to achieve the result.
-To make this happen, it is necessary to adopt the signature.
-Since we want to transport more than one result, I created the so called ApplicationProtocoll.
+The idea of the framework is, that all the calculators are provided as independent components by the responsible business department.
+Than there is one component of the framework, which binds them together.
+To make this happen, it is necessary to slightly change the signature of the original call.
+Since we want to transport more information, I created the so called ApplicationProtocoll.
+It allows for various appendixes  (ApplicationAppendix) which can provide information to the calculating beans.
+Since there are also many result values, the protocol collects them together.
+This leads to a calculation pipeline.
-It carries the original calculation result and all further information as so called appendixes (ApplicationAppendix).

 An Appendix is owned by a business organization, e.g. the marketing.
 Each appendix owned by marketing carries the id of marketing.
 So the appendixes marketing is responsible can easily identified.
 Applying this changes, the signature would like this: